Waitress (musical): Background

 The musical is based on the 2007 indie film Waitress.
 The film was produced on a budget of just $1.5 million, earning over $23 million in global box office receipts.
 The film starred Keri Russell and was written and directed by Adrienne Shelly.
-The film follows Jenna, a waitress and pie chef living in the American South, who unexpectedly becomes pregnant and feels trapped in an unhappy marriage.
+The film follows Jenna, a waitress and pie chef living in a small town in the American South, who unexpectedly becomes pregnant and feels trapped in an unhappy marriage.
 Looking for a way out, she sees a pie contest and its grand prize as her chance.

 Following the 2013 Tony Awards, producers Barry and Fran Weissler announced that a musical version of the film was in the works, with Paula Vogel writing the book, Sara Bareilles writing the music and lyrics, and direction by Diane Paulus.
 The Weisslers purchased the stage rights to the film shortly after its release in 2007.
 Paula Vogel withdrew from the project in January 2014.
 On December 11, 2014, the musical was officially confirmed, and it was announced that the show would receive its world premiere at the American Repertory Theater in Cambridge, Massachusetts, as part of their 2015–2016 season, with Jessie Nelson now writing the book.
 A workshop was held the same month in New York City, with Jessie Mueller, Keala Settle, Barrett Wilbert Weed, Christopher Fitzgerald, Bryce Pinkham, and Andy Karl, among others, taking part.
 Nelson, with the blessing of the late Adrienne Shelly's husband, used some of Shelly's unfinished scripts to help bring "her voice" to the project.

-Waitress has a rare all-women production team, with Diane Paulus as director, Sara Bareilles as composer and lyricist, Jessie Nelson as book adaptor and Lorin Latarro as choreographer.
-The Clinton Foundation honored the show's all female team by launching the #CeilingBreaker campaign and distributing free tickets.
+Waitress had a production team led by women, with Diane Paulus as director, Sara Bareilles as composer and lyricist, Jessie Nelson as book adaptor and Lorin Latarro as choreographer for the first time in Broadway history.
+The Clinton Foundation honored the show's female-led creative team by launching the #CeilingBreaker campaign and distributing free tickets.